 I was fortunate to have had good connections, such as Keith & my friend Greg.
 You will see and read more about each of them as you browse through the gallery.

-In addition, I drove, and flew pot back east to sell, because one of my college roommates was from the East Coast, (though not on the scale portrayed in the movie, ("Blow," 2001).
+In addition, I drove, and flew pot back east to sell, because one of my college roommates was from the East Coast.
 During this time, '71 - '73,' Gungi and I had made three trips to Mazatlan, Mexico.
 I had a hometown friend who had a connection down there.
-It was some fine coke.
+It was some fine coke plus incredible purple michoacan bud.
+Gungi and I could not finish one big bud in three days.
+We had to give it away to another American long hair when we left.
 We always seemed to go before finals at school.
-My girlfriend, Q went a few times with us.
+My girlfriend, Q's went a few times with us.